Basruhe/homework2/README.md

+# Homework feedback notes:

+Nothing special for assignment 1 and 2!

+Assignment 3: I tried to separate the assignment in smaller portions.
+I build a filter function for the separate age categories, and a grouping object for them to be added to.
+Unfortunately my attempts to use reduce to group the filtered arrays did not work out, so my approach was not the right one.

+Bas

 # Homework Assignment

 This assignment covers the first week of the Intermediate Bootcamp.
 This repository contains 2 test files, each covering a single task.
 The order of the tasks does not matter. **You can complete them in any order.** Try to complete as many of them as you can.